cupcake-recipes.com

 Step-by-Step Instructions

-Step 1: Prep the Cucumber
+Step 1: Grate the Cucumber

-Step 2: Mince the Garlic
+Step 2: Squeeze Out the Moisture

-Step 3: Chop the Herbs
+Step 3: Mix the Base

 What to Serve It With

-Top Tips for Perfecting Your Easy Tzatziki
+Top Tips for Perfecting Your Easy Tzatziki Sauce

 Storing and Reheating Tips